 Use a solder gun to attach 2 feet of 12 gauge speaker wire to the box terminals, which are located at back of the subwoofer enclosure.
 Using a solder gun will create a secure connection.

-Cut two strands negative (black) wiring and two strands of positive wiring; one 1’ strand and one 2’ strand.
-We will use the 2′ strand to connect the subwoofer to the box terminal, and the 1′ strand to connect the subwoofer’s voice coil terminals together.
+Cut two lengths of negative wiring (black) and two strands of positive wiring; one 1-inch strand and one 2-inch strand.
+Use the 2″ wire to connect the subwoofer to the box terminal, and the 1″ wire to connect the subwoofer’s voice coil terminals together.

-Use the wire stripper tool to strip off 1/8” to 1/4” of the wire insulation in order to expose the internal wire.
+Use the wire stripper or similar tool to strip off 1/8” to 1/4” of the wire insulation in order to expose the internal wire.

-Open the first negative terminal by pressing the top of it.
-Now run the stripped end of the negative wire strand through the opening.
-Then repeat this step with the first positive terminal and the first strand of positive wire.
+Open the first negative terminal by pressing the top down to open the channel.
+Run the stripped end of the negative wire strand through the opening.
+Repeat this step with the first positive terminal and the first strand of positive wire.

-Now go back to the first negative terminal and press on the top to open it.
-Run one of the stripped ends of the second negative wire through the opening, then take the opposing end and run it through the second negative terminal.
+Open negative terminal by pressing the top.
+Run one of the stripped ends of the second negative wire through the opening, take the opposing end and run it through the second negative terminal.

-Next press on the first positive terminal and run one of the stripped ends of the second piece of positive wire through the opening.
-Then take the opposite end and run it through the second positive terminal.
+Open the first positive terminal and run one of the stripped ends of the second piece of positive wire through the opening.
+Take the opposite end and run it through the second positive terminal.

 Verify that all of your wiring is securely connected.